ljw1004/vbspec/vb/statements.md

 Console.WriteLine(Await t)  ' prints "world"
 ```

-> __Annotation__

-> Async methods are *not* run on a background thread.
+__Note.__ Async methods are *not* run on a background thread.
 Instead they allow a method to suspend itself through the `Await` operator, and schedule itself to be resumed in response to some event.

 When an async method is invoked